ceford/cefjdemos-data-jdm-help-en/articles/private-messages/private-messages-write.md

 ## Description

-This page lets you write and send private messages to others with the correct user group permissions.
+The *Private Messages: Write* page is used to send private messages to others with the correct user group permissions.

 ### Common Elements